% Sample article for the Electronic Journal of Combinatorics.

 \end{proof}

-% use \includegraphics to import figures
+% Use \includegraphics to import figures; for example

-% \includegraphics{filename}
+% \includegraphics[scale=0.6]{filename}

-\caption{\label{fig:InformativeFigure} Here is an informative
+\caption{Here is an informative figure.\label{fig:InformativeFigure}}

 \end{figure}